SURD1618/test-repository/README.md

 **git push**: This command is used to push commits from your local repository to a remote repository.

 **git command -m "commit message"**: This command is used to create a new commit in your Git repository.

-**git status**: This command provides an overview of the current state of your entire Git repository.